ConnerSanders/CapstoneStarterRepo/README.md

 The [Final Report](/Reports/Final%20Report) includes [finish later]

-The [Lessons Learned](/Reports/Lessons%20Learned/Lessons%20Learned.md) files shows all lessons learned throughout the process.
-It includes lessons in both team communication, project management, and technical knowledge.
+The [Lessons Learned](/Reports/Lessons%20Learned/Lessons%20Learned.md) files show all lessons learned throughout the process.
+It includes lessons in team communication, project management, and technical knowledge.

 ### [Documentation](/Documentation)

 All documentation is included in the above folder.
 Folders for the files including schematics and images are included in their respective folders.
-All files related to a specific signoff are then in a subfolder labeled appropriately.
+All files related to a specific signoff are then in a subfolder labelled appropriately.

-Documentation include all schematics, images, models, and designs used in the project.
+Documentation includes all schematics, images, models, and designs used in the project.

 The [Signoffs](/Documentation/Signoffs) folder houses all approved detail designs.
-These designs are for each subsystem and shows all constraints.
+These designs are for each subsystem and show all constraints.
 The signoffs should convince the reader that all constraints are met as well as link to all other relevant documentation in their respective folders.
-These signoffs should also link any software in which is relevant.
+These signoffs should also link any software which is relevant.

 The [Meeting Minutes](/Documentation/Meeting%20Minutes) folder contains dated minutes for all team meetings.
-This allows the reader to analyze current and previous progress in a time based manner.
+This allows the reader to analyze current and previous progress in a time-based manner.

 ### Software
 All software will be located in this directory.
-For each specific problem or system, a folder will be created that contains all relevant code along with a readme that explains installation, compiling, executing of the code.
+For each specific problem or system, a folder will be created that contains all relevant code along with a readme that explains the installation, compiling, execution of the code.